-Drug Name FDA-Approved Indications Pre-Clinical Data/Mechanism of Action/Rationale for Use in COVID-19 Clinical Data for COVID-19, SARS, or MERS (Find clinical trials on ClinicalTrials.gov) Blood-Derived Pro ducts, continued COVID-19 Convalescent Plasma, continued Recipients were transfused with 2 units of ABO-compatible convalescent plasma from donors with a SARS-CoV-2 anti-spike antibody titer of 1:320 dilution.
+Drug Name FDA-Approved Indications Pre-Clinical Data/Mechanism of Action/Rationale for Use in COVID-19 Clinical Data for COVID-19, SARS, or MERS (Find clinical trials on ClinicalTrials.gov) Blood-Derived Pro ducts, continued COVID-19 Convalescent • The efficacy analyses rely on a subset of EAP patients who only represent a fraction of the patients who received convalescent plasma through the EAP.
+Plasma, continued • The subgroup that demonstrated the largest estimated effect between high-titer and low-titer convalescent plasma-patients aged <80 years who were not intubated and who were transfused within 3 days of COVID-19 diagnosis was selected post hoc by combining several subset rules which favored subgroups that showed a trend toward benefit of high-titer plasma.
+This approach tends to overestimate the treatment effect. • The FDA analysis relied on 7-day mortality, which may not be clinically meaningful in the context of the prolonged disease course of COVID-19.
+Because participants in this observational study were not rigorously followed after they were discharged from the hospital, the 30-day mortality estimates are uncertain. • Retrospective, Single-Center, Case-Control Study Evaluating Convalescent Plasma Plus SOC Versus SOC Without Convalescent Plasma: Not Peer Reviewed.
+This case-control study reports clinical outcomes among 39 consecutive patients who received COVID-19 convalescent plasma through the FDA's single patient EIND program while hospitalized at Mount Sinai Hospital in New York City during the period of March 24-April 8, 2020.
+Recipients were transfused with 2 units of ABO-compatible convalescent plasma from donors with a SARS-CoV-2 anti-spike antibody titer of 1:320 dilution.
 The control group (n = 156) was identified retrospectively from the hospital's EHR database.
 The control patients were hospitalized during the same period as the patients in the convalescent plasma group and had confirmed COVID-19 but did not receive convalescent plasma.
 They were matched 4:1 to the convalescent plasma recipients using propensity scores to correct for measured confounders.
 Convalescent plasma recipients had a mean age of 55 years and 64% were male.
 At the time of transfusion, 87% of the recipients required supplemental oxygen through noninvasive ventilation and 10% through invasive mechanical ventilation.
 By Day 14, the clinical condition had worsened in 18% of the convalescent plasma patients and 24% of the control patients (P = 0.17).
 As of May 1, 2020, 13% of the plasma recipients and 24% of the matched control patients had died (P = 0.04, log-rank test) and 72% of the transfused patients and 67% of the control patients had been discharged.
-Interpretation of the study results is limited by the lack of randomization and the potential for unmeasured patient selection bias. • Other smaller, uncontrolled case series describing clinical outcomes in patients with COVID-19 have been reported and also suggest that serious AEs are uncommon following COVID-19 convalescent plasma treatment.
-5-10 SARS-CoV-2- Specific Immunoglobulins Not approved by the FDA Concentrated antibody preparations derived from pooled plasma collected from individuals who have recovered from COVID-19 can be manufactured as SARS-CoV-2 immunoglobulin, which could potentially suppress the virus and modify the inflammatory response.
-No clinical data for COVID-19, SARS, or MERS
+Interpretation of the study results is limited by the lack of randomization and the potential for unmeasured patient selection bias. • Retrospective Case-Controlled Study Evaluating Outcomes Among COVID-19 Convalescent Plasma Recipients: In this study of patients who were hospitalized between March 24 and April 8, 2020, at Mount Sinai Hospital in New York City, outcomes among 39 consecutive patients who received convalescent plasma with a SARS-CoV-2 anti- spike antibody titer of 1:320 were compared to outcomes among 156 propensity-score-